Second-order optimality conditions and Lagrange multiplier characterizations of the solution set in quasiconvex programming: Abstract

 \section{Abstract}

-Second-order necessary and sufficient optimality conditions for vector nonlinear programming problems are studied in this paper.
-We introduce a notion of a pseudoconvex problem with inequality constraint.
-We derive conditions for efficiency of pseudoconvex problems.
-A new constraint qualification appears in them.
-We also obtain necessary and sufficient conditions for weak efficiency of problems with second-order pseudoconvex objective vector function and quasiconvex constraints.
+Second-order optimality conditions for vector nonlinear programming problems with inequality constraints are studied in this paper.
+We introduce a new second-order constraint qualification, which includes Mangasarian-Fromovitz constraint qualification as a particular case.
+We obtain necessary and sufficient conditions for weak efficiency of problems with a second-order pseudoconvex vector objective function and quasiconvex constraints.
+We also derive Lagrange multiplier characterizations of the solution set of a scalar problem with a second-order pseudoconvex objective function and quasiconvex inequality constraints, provided that one of the solutions and the Lagrange multipliers in the Karush-Kuhn-Tucker conditions are known.
+At last, we introduce a notion of a second-order KKT-pseudoconvex problem with inequality constraints.
+We derive sufficient and also necessary conditions for efficiency of second-order KKT-pseudoconvex problems.
+Three examples are presented.